blockchain-lab-um/masca/packages/docs/docs/masca/design.md

 ### Verifiable Credentials (VCs)

-SSI Snap supports storing VCs in its local storage or on different supported networks.
+Masca supports storing VCs in its local storage or on different supported networks.
 It also enables storing some data locally, such as personal passports and driving licenses, while other less critical data, like conference certificates or course applications, can be stored on public networks.
 Best of all, users can decide where their data should end up!

 For more information on the storage, check [this page](./storage).

 ### Verifiable Presentations (VPs)

-On the other hand, VPs are signed by holders using their wallets (which is SSI Snap).
+On the other hand, VPs are signed by holders using their wallets (which is Masca).
 Usually, they are signed on the go when requested by different applications.
-SSI Snap supports creating VP from single or multiple VCs.
+Masca supports creating VP from single or multiple VCs.

 ### Signing Credentials

 [**JWT**](https://www.rfc-editor.org/rfc/rfc7519) is one of the most popular proof formats for VCs.
-To support this proof type, we changed how SSI Snap retrieves private keys from MetaMask.
+To support this proof type, we changed how Masca retrieves private keys from MetaMask.
 From now on, we are using the Snap RPC method [`snap_getBip44Entropy`](https://docs.metamask.io/guide/snaps-rpc-api.html#restricted-methods), which is also the preferred way for all Snaps (see discussion: https://github.com/MetaMask/SIPs/discussions/64#discussioncomment-3963830).

 During the runtime of each RPC method, private keys are retrieved (and derived) from MetaMask using the Snap RPC method `snap_getBip44Entropy`.
 After the RPC method is finished, private keys are cleared from the memory and are never stored anywhere.
 For now, we are using only keys derived for the Ethereum network, but in the future, this same Snap method will help us with keys for other blockchain networks.